DianeHu/PantryPal/README.md

 py create_tables.py
 ```

+Now, go to https://spoonacular-recipe-food-nutrition-v1.p.mashape.com/recipes/findByIngredients, and obtain a key for this API.
+When you have one, return to main.py and insert into the variable "key" whose current value is YOUR_SPOONACULAR_KEY.

 You are now ready to start the application.
 In the shell running your virtual environment, type:

 ```
 py main.py
 ```
 In a new browser window, type in http://127.0.0.1:8080/.
 Your backend should now be running on that port.

+### Deployment

+To deploy, create a Google Cloud account, and set up a Postgres database.
+Download the gcloud CLI and create a Google App Engine instance.
+Replace the information in app.yaml with information specific to your instance, and deploy via the CLI.
+Further documentation can be found at https://cloud.google.com/appengine/docs/flexible/python/using-cloud-sql-postgres.